pfsense/docs/source/interfaces/forcing-interface-speed-or-duplex-settings.rst

 #.
 Visit the page for the physical interface under, for example,
    Interfaces > WAN.
 #.
-Click “Advanced” next to “Speed and duplex”
+Click "Advanced" next to "Speed and duplex"
 #.
 Select the desired speed and duplex from the drop-down menu, which
-   contains all media types supported by the card. (ex: “100BaseTX full-duplex”)
+   contains all media types supported by the card. (ex: "100BaseTX full-duplex")
 #.
 Click Save
 #.
 Click Apply Changes
 #.
 Visit Status > Interfaces and check the Media line for the interface